synoa/coding-guidelines/README.md

 ### Hints

+1. If you don't have a CallID, you should probably create a call.
+If there is no reason to create a call, you can write the comment like this: `[<Author>] - <Comment>`
-If you need more than one line to describe something inside e.g. a method, you can switch to "big" comments.
+2. If you need more than one line to describe something inside e.g. a method, you can switch to "big" comments.